 Looking at my Feedly, I currently see over 1,000 articles that I’ve yet to read from a handful of sources I’ve chosen in order to more easily digest information.
 This is to help me stay current, or in other words, maintain the facade of omniscience in my field.
 The trade-off is that I feel a ball of anxiety sitting somewhere in my brain — the knowledge that I have so much to learn today, which doesn’t include all the things I missed yesterday or will miss tomorrow.
 There’s just too much.
 I’m just one man.
 There are too many Bruce Lees now, and it’s important to realize that.

-I’m an imposter and that’s okay.
-I won’t stop trying, but knowing this helps to soothe the nagging voice4 that tells me I’m not good enough and people are going to find out5.
+Knowing this helps to soothe the nagging voice4 that tells me I’m not good enough and people are going to find out5.
 Beyond that, I’m lazy.
 I value happiness and tranquility over knowing everything, but I don’t mind taking short power walks on the unending treadmill of new information.
 I also don’t mind having a variety of interests.
 I’m sure it would bother some to know that I don’t have a few key subjects that I have mastered, but in the information technology field, mastering an entire subject is nearly impossible.
 We can master the basics, and then hold a solid grasp on aspects thereof, but since they are ever-changing and the “best practice” is a moving target, we are set up for failure if we hope to master all.
 When placed in this light, living up to every demand in our job description becomes less of a hard requirement and more of a nice-to-have.
 In fact, most of the time, us impostors just have to know how to Google It.

 Footnotes.
 Because they’re amazing.

 - As the Sunakkhatta Sutta puts it, “Craving is said by the Contemplative to be an arrow.
 The poison of ignorance spreads its toxin through desire, passion, and ill will.”